-With the discovery of major gas reserves by Amoco off the East Coast, first with the Teak field in 1968 and then the huge Cassia field in 1973, the government technocrats realised that there was enough gas to launch Trinidad and Tobago into its second petroleum revolution - one based on natural gas, rather than crude oil.
-It was decided that this could not be left to the whims and fancies of private capital and that the state should take the lead in ensuring this gas was brought to shore and delivered to customers at a site ideal for the purpose - the Point Lisas

-Industrial Estate on the west coast, fronting the placid waters of the Gulf of Paria.
+With the discovery of major gas reserves by Amoco off the east coast, first with the Teak field in 1968 and then the huge Cassia field in 1973, the government technocrats realised that there was enough gas to launch Trinidad and Tobago into its second petroleum revolution - one based on natural gas, rather than crude oil.
+It was decided that this could not be left to the whims and fancies of private capital and that the state should take the lead in ensuring this gas was brought to shore and delivered to customers at a site ideal for the purpose - the Point Lisas Industrial Estate on the west coast, fronting the placid waters of the Gulf of Paria.
 So the National Gas Company of Trinidad and Tobago (NGC) was formed in 1975, as the sole seller of natural gas to local customers.
 One of its first tasks, other than pipeline expansion, was to capture the associated gas being flared on Amoco's Teak and Poui oil platforms and bring it ashore for use in the gas-fired boilers of the Trinidad and Tobago Electricity Commission, T&TEC.
-(More detailed articles on NGC and T&TEC can be found elsewhere in this publication).
+(A more detailed article on NGC can be found elsewhere in this publication).

-- The gas-based development initiative commenced in 1977 when the Trinidad Nitrogen Company (Tringen) began production of ammonia in the Point Lisas area, though it was not actually located in what was soon to become the Point Lisas Industrial Estate itself.
+• The gas-based development initiative commenced in 1977 when the Trinidad Nitrogen Company (Tringen) began production of ammonia in the Point Lisas area, though it was not actually located in what was soon to become the Point Lisas Industrial Estate itself.
 Tringen was the government's first incursion into ownership of a gas-based petrochemical plant.
+The then US chemical giant, WR Grace, which had been operating an ammonia plant in Trinidad since 1959, agreed to become the minority partner, with 49 per cent of the equity, leaving the state with 51 per cent.

+• Two milestones which everyone concerned would probably have preferred not to reach occurred in 1978 - peak oil production off the east coast, earlier mentioned and peak oil production nationally, at 240,000 b/d, with the average for the year being 229,598 b/d.

+Tringen, which commenced production in 1977, was the government's first incursion into ownership of a gas-based petrochemical plant

-The then US chemical giant, WR Grace, which had been operating an ammonia plant in Trinidad since 1959, agreed to become the minority partner, with 49 per cent of the equity leaving the state with 51 per cent. - Two milestones which everyone concerned would probably have preferred not to reach occurred in 1978 peak oil production off the East Coast, earlier mentioned and peak oil production nationally, at 240,000 b/d, with the average for the year being 229,598 b/d. - In that same year, 'local content' in the energy industry a key measure of the 'national identity' of which Dr Julien speaks made a spectacular advance with the construction at home of two of Trinidad-Tesoro's four production platforms in its Galeota block nearshore the South East Coast of Trinidad.
+▶ • In that same year, 'local content' in the energy industry - a key measure of the 'national identity' of which Dr Julien speaks - made a spectacular advance with the construction at home of two of Trinidad-Tesoro's four production platforms in its Galeota block nearshore the south east coast of Trinidad.
 This was a major achievement at the time but never expanded upon and it was not until 25 years later, in 2003, that the Anglo-Australian multinational, BHP Billiton, agreed to build in Trinidad the topsides of its Kairi One drilling and production platform in the Greater Angostura discovery in block 2c off Trinidad's north east coast.